keptn/keptn.github.io/content/docs/concepts/usecases/automated_operations/index.md

 1. Keptn receives this problem event and retrieves the remediation file from the Git repository.

-1. An internal Keptn-service interprets the remediation file and fires events for remediation provider.
-Remediation provider are microservices that implement a micro operation.
+1. An internal Keptn-service interprets the remediation file and fires events for remediation providers.
+Remediation providers are microservices that implement a micro-operation.

 1. Depending on the problem type, the remediation provider then executes its action and informs Keptn about the execution.